Nilbmar/URLplayer/README.md

 # Dropzone
 Create .URL internet shortcuts in the Windows format whether on Linux or Windows

+[url-opener-linux script](https://github.com/Nilbmar/url-opener-linux) required for opening the created files on Linux

 ## Purpose
 The Windows operating system has a feature that allows you to save website addresses on your harddrive in the form of .URL files.
 The file is a text file with a header that says [InternetShortcut] followed by "URL=" and the address.